rexfordkelly-on-nodejs/-Unmaintained-Node-file-server/README.md

 Now, requesting `/assets/common.js` will result with a combined and minified (and by default gzipped) script of all the scripts contained in that directory.
 This function does actually write the bundled files to disk.

-###Caching options

-Pass an object to the `cache` option setting.
-The following fields are accepted and optional:

-* `expires` Seconds expiration for cache keys.
-Keys expire after they are untouched for this many seconds.
-Default is `15min`.
-* `max_keys` Maximum number of keys to keep in memory.
-After maximum is exceeded keys are removed randomly.
-Default is `1000`.
-* `max_size` Maximum size in MB to keep in cache.
-Default is `100mb`.
-* `seg_threshold` Determines the threshold for segmenting a file for streaming instead of calling a single write.
-Default is `200kb`.

 ##Options

 Options can be passed to the initialization function or using the `set` method.